‘Red shoes’ poem by Anne Sexton

 red white Aldona Kmieć Warsaw Nike, 2024 © Aldona Kmieć All Rights Reserved[/caption]

-– the colour of love and hate, energy, blood, sacrifice and courage.
-Over the last decade, I have been often using red in my photography, and mostly subconsciously.
-When thinking of these photographs, most of them are connected to exploring my memories and emotions connected with these memories, mainly from my childhood.
+Red is the colour of love and hate, energy, blood, sacrifice, and courage.
+Over the last decade, I have often used red in my photography.
+When reflecting on these images, I see that many of them are connected to my memories, especially from childhood, and the emotions tied to them.

 Artist Profile Balancing Act Polish pregnant woman in red dress portrait Aldona Kmiec